devMiguelCarrero/snes.css/README.md

 ## Acknowledgements

-This project is inspired by the classic Super Nintendo games and the pixel art community.
+This project is inspired by the classic 16bit games and the pixel art community.
 Special thanks to all the retro gaming enthusiasts and designers who keep the spirit alive.